 - 1. All employees holding the same job classification within the same bargaining unit and within the same layoff unit shall constitute a seniority pool.
 For the purposes of this Article, employees who have completed probation and who are veterans or the unmarried widows/widowers of veterans shall have added to their seniority their total active military service (or that of their deceased spouse), not to exceed five (5) years with appropriate verification (DD-214). - 2.
 Layoff units are designated as follows: - 1.
 Departments, offices, and programs reporting to the President (unless otherwise designated below) - 2.
-Departments, offices, and programs reporting to the Provost (unless otherwise designated below)

-- 3. Departments, offices, and programs reporting to the Vice President for Finance and Administration
+Departments, offices, and programs reporting to the Provost (unless otherwise designated below) - 3.
+Departments, offices, and programs reporting to the Vice President

-- 4. Enrollment Management

-- Departments, offices, and programs reporting to the Vice President for Information Technology Services
+- for Finance and Administration - 4.
+Enrollment Management - Departments, offices, and programs reporting to the Vice President for Information Technology Services - 6.
+Departments, offices, and programs reporting to University

-- 6. Departments, offices, and programs reporting to Advancement and External Affairs
+Advancement and External Affairs

 - 7. College of Agricultural, Human, and Natural Resource Sciences

 - 8. Voiland College of Engineering and Architecture

 - 9. College of Arts and Sciences

 - 10. College of Veterinary Medicine

 - 11. College of Education

 - 12. Carson College of Business

 - 13. College of Pharmacy

 - 14. College of Nursing

 - 15. Libraries

-- 16. Global Campus
+- 16. Departments, offices, and programs reporting to the Office of Research

 - 17. Intercollegiate Athletics

 - 18. WSU Extension

 - 19. WSU Tri-Cities

 - 20. WSU Vancouver

 - 21. WSU Spokane

 - 22. Student Affairs

 - 23. College of Communication

-- 24. College of Medical Sciences
+- 24. Elson S. Floyd College of Medicine

 - 25. Departments, offices, and programs reporting to the Vice President for Development and Chief Executive Officer of the WSU Foundation

+- 26. Department, offices and programs reporting to University Relations

+- 27. Departments, offices, and programs reporting to the Vice President for Academic Outreach and Innovation

 - E. Determination of Layoffs: Employees will be laid off in accordance with seniority pool and layoff units as defined in Section D above.
-The University will determine the timing of layoffs and the number of employees to be laid off.
-In

-accordance with Article 11.1.H.1, the University will discuss with the Union, other options, including, but not limited to the following:
+The University will determine the timing of layoffs and the number of employees to be laid.
+In accordance with Article 11.1.H.1, the University will discuss with the Union, other options, including, but not limited to the following:

 - 1. voluntary transfers

 - 2. voluntary leave without pay (without loss of seniority),

 - 3. voluntary reduction in work hours

 - 4. voluntary demotion

 - 5. early retirement

-F. Non-voluntary Layoff
+F. Non-voluntary Lavoff